 Thomas H. Stafford Jr. Commons, more casually known as Stafford Commons, is the green space located on the North side of Talley Student Union.
 This space serves as an active area for campus life and is available for all sizes of events.
 This space also offers tabling opportunities for groups looking to share information with the student population.
 Stafford commons can now be divided into three separate sections to maximize use of space and support event needs.
 For Stafford Commons reservation rates please click here.

-Harris Field is located on the Western side of Witherspoon Student Center at the intersection of Dan Allen Dr and Cares Ave.
+Harris Field is located on the Western side of Witherspoon Student Center at the intersection of Dan Allen Drive and Cares Ave.
 Harris Field can now be divided into two separate sections to maximize use of space and support event needs.

 University Plaza (The Brickyard) – unavailable for reservations